openethereum/js-libs/packages/light.js/docs/concepts/rpc-observables.md

 ## Main Idea

 We believe that data streams are an intuitive way to express events happening on the Ethereum blockchain.
-The most obvious example is the pubsub pattern we described [before](/concepts/light-client-development.html#pubsub), where we wanted to fetch the balance on every new block.
+The most obvious example is the pub-sub pattern we described [before](/concepts/light-client-development.html#pubsub), where we wanted to fetch the balance on every new block.

 It's intuitive to have an Observable, called `onEveryBlock$`, that would fire an event each time it receives a new block from the network.
 Then, every time it fires, we declaratively make an JSONRPC call to `eth_getBalance`.
 Into code, it looks like this: